READING MARSHALL SCHOLARSHIPS

 The following information has been provided by the University of Reading:

 Established as an extension college of Christ Church, Oxford in 1892, the University of Reading received its Royal Charter to become a university in 1926.
 The university is ranked in the top 1% of universities globally and enjoys a world-class reputation for teaching, research and enterprise.
-Considered a 'red brick' university, Reading is a research-intensive institution with over 17,040 students from 141 different nationalities and nearly 4,000 members of staff.
+Reading is a research-intensive institution with 18,000 students from over 150 countries and nearly 4,200 members of staff.

 For further information provided by the University of Reading please click